The Collected Works of Billy the Kid: Left-Handed Poems: Critical reception

 On its release, the volume received largely positive reviews.
-Most notably, it received the Governor General's Literary Award for poetry in 1970 from the Canadian Arts Council.
+Most notably, it received the Governor General's Award for English-language poetry in 1970 from the Canadian Arts Council.
 Karyl Roosevelt also praised the book in the New York Times, calling it "a good little book, carefully crafted and thoroughly literate."
 In a more sober 1974 review, Phoebe Adams wrote that the book is "[a] bizarre project altogether, accomplished with a sporadic brilliance that merits attention."
 When the book was given another print in 2009, one reviewer wrote that The Collected Works of Billy the Kid' already feels like a modern classic, the book in which a great writer first learned to do a trick with a knife."
 There was some negative reaction, however.
 John Diefenbaker, a former Canadian prime minister, was reported to have "hated the award-winning book and called a news conference to denounce it."
 The publicity of the event helped boost sales, however, and in the end the book is widely acknowledged to be a good first effort.
 Ondaatje would go on to write another award-winning novel, The English Patient, and several others.